alinedefreitasocn/alinedefreitasocn/README.md

 - ⚡ Fun fact: I learned Italian during my gap year thanks to a sailing school in Sardegna, a hostel in Napoli, and a month in Albania.

-If you are interested on my work, take a look on my [webpage](https://alinedefreitasocn.github.io/).
+If you are interested on my work, take a look on my [webpage](https://alinedefreitasocn.github.io/) [🛠️ Under Construction...].

 I will be happy to be in touch.